-It came as a surprise to many in the remarketed industry when it was reported last June that reseller Sun Valley Technical Repair (SVTR) had been raided by several local, state and federal agencies.
+It was reported last June (2006) that reseller Sun Valley Technical Repair (SVTR) had been raided by several local, state and federal agencies.
 Other than charges of employing illegal workers, the involvement of the additional agencies is still not public.
-What did go public last month, though, were the physical assets of SVTR, via auctioneer Cowan Alexander.
+What did go public last month, though, were the physical assets of SVTR, via auctioneer Cowan Alexander:

 Auction Details